NanoComp/meep/doc/docs/FAQ.md

 ### How does the current amplitude relate to the resulting field amplitude?

 There is no simple formula relating the input current amplitude (**J** in Maxwell's equations) to the resulting fields (**E**) etcetera, even at the same point as the current.
 The exact same current will produce a different field and radiate a different total power depending upon the surrounding materials/geometry, and depending on the frequency.
-This is a physical consequence of the geometry's effect on the local density of states; it can also be thought of as feedback from reflections on the source.
+This is a physical consequence of the geometry's effect on the local density of states (LDOS); it can also be thought of as feedback from reflections on the source.
 A classic example is an antenna in front of a ground plane, which radiates very different amounts of power depending on the distance between the antenna and the plane (half wavelength vs. quarter wavelength, for example).
 Alternatively, if you put a current source inside a perfect electric conductor, the resulting field will be zero.
 Also, as the frequency of the current increases, the amplitude of the resulting field will also increase.
-This is related to why the sky is blue: scattered power increases with frequency (alternatively the density of states increases as the frequency to the d-1 power in d dimensions).
+This is due to [Rayleigh scattering](https://en.wikipedia.org/wiki/Rayleigh_scattering) which explains why the sky is blue: scattered power increases with frequency; alternatively the density of states increases as the frequency to the d-1 power in d dimensions.

+For a leaky resonant mode where the fields are spatially confined and decaying away exponentially with time, the power expended by a dipole source at a given frequency and position is proportional to the ratio of the [quality factor](https://en.wikipedia.org/wiki/Q_factor) (Q) and modal volume (V<sub>m</sub>).
+This is known as [Purcell enhancement](https://en.wikipedia.org/wiki/Purcell_effect) of the LDOS: the same current source in a higher Q cavity emits more power if the coupling to the mode is the same.

+(On the other hand, if you were to put in a dipole source with a fixed *voltage*, instead of a fixed *current*, you would get less power out with higher Q. For an antenna, the Purcell enhancement factor Q/V<sub>m</sub> is proportional to its [radiation resistance](https://en.wikipedia.org/wiki/Radiation_resistance) R. If you fix current I, then power I²R increases with resistance whereas if you fix voltage V then the power V²/R decreases with resistance.)

 For a mathematical description, see Section 4.4 ("Currents and Fields: The Local Density of States") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).

 If you are worried about this, then you are probably setting up your calculation in the wrong way.
 Especially in linear materials, the absolute magnitude of the field is useless; the only meaningful quantities are dimensionless ratios like the fractional transmittance: the transmitted power relative to the transmitted power in some reference calculation.
 Almost always, you want to perform two calculations, one of which is a reference, and compute the ratio of a result in one calculation to the result in the reference.
 For nonlinear calculations, see [Units and Nonlinearity](Units_and_Nonlinearity.md).

-### What determines the radiated power of a leaky resonant mode?

-The power expended by a dipole source at a given frequency and position is proportional to the ratio of its [quality factor](https://en.wikipedia.org/wiki/Q_factor) (Q) and modal volume (V<sub>m</sub>).
-This is known as [Purcell enhancement](https://en.wikipedia.org/wiki/Purcell_effect) of the local density of states (LDOS): the same current source in a higher Q cavity emits more power if the coupling to the mode is the same.

-On the other hand, if you were to put in a dipole source with a fixed *voltage*, instead of a fixed *current*, you would get less power out with higher Q. For an antenna, the Purcell enhancement factor Q/V<sub>m</sub> is proportional to its [radiation resistance](https://en.wikipedia.org/wiki/Radiation_resistance) R. If you fix current I, then power I²R increases with resistance whereas if you fix voltage V then the power V²/R decreases with resistance.

-For a mathematical description, see Section 4.4 ("Currents and Fields: The Local Density of States") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).

 ### How is the source current defined?